stefonarch/LXQt_translations_update/README.md

 # Updated Translation files for LXQt

-Archive containing updated translations for all LXQt components, menus and applications, including PCmanFm-qt, LXimage-qt, qps, ScreenGrab QTerminal and lxqt-archiver.
+Archive containing updated translations for all LXQt components, menus and applications, including PCmanFm-qt, LXimage-qt, libfm-qt, Qps, ScreenGrab, QTerminal, pavucontrol-qt and lxqt-archiver.

 Warning: this is still beta, use at your own risk.